surifirstpin/AcuBI_Technical_Documents/Version.6/SQL_Runner_TD.md

 <b>4.</b> To freeze the column field values while scrolling the data, click <b>Pin</b> in field drop down provided and to release the same click <b>Remove Pin.</b>

+## Exploring a Table Listed in SQL Runner

 ## Structure

 Structure displays entire information of the connections, schema, tables,  fields etc.